On the Efficiency of Energy Markets with Non-Merchant Storage: Restoring Market Efficiency

 \subsection{Illustrative Example}

-We apply the proposed method to illustrative example II from Section \ref{sec:illex}.
+We apply the proposed method to {Illustrative Example II} from Section \ref{sec:illex}.
 In the perfect foresight case, we assume that the optimal value $\rho_2^* = 5 \si{\euro\per\watt\hour}$ is known at the time of market clearing for day 1.
-Using this value, we obtain $e_H'' = 1 \si{\watt\hour}$, just as was obtained in the full-horizon problem, as well as the dual variable $\rho''_H = 5 \si{\euro\per\watt\hour}$.
-The second day problem no longer admits multiple dual solutions, because the new dual constraint \eqref{eq:restored_rel_d2} enforces that $\rho_{H+1}'' = \rho''_H = 5 \si{\euro\per\watt\hour}$.
-In summary, both $\lambda_H''$ and $\lambda_{H+1}''$ are equal to their original values in the full-horizon problem.
+Using this value, we obtain $\rho''_H +\xi'' = 5 \si{\euro\per\watt\hour}$.
+The second day problem no longer admits multiple dual solutions, because the new dual constraint \eqref{eq:restored_rel_d2} enforces that $\rho_{H+1}'' +\zeta'' = \rho''_H +\xi'' = 5 \si{\euro\per\watt\hour}$.
+In summary, prices for both $H$ and $H+1$ are equal to their original values in the full-horizon problem.
 As a result, market efficiency (including dispatch-following incentives) and cost recovery for the storage are again ensured.